Back to Colorado

 Plain English: The amendment changes the bill to define what 'compounded' means in veterinary medicine and allows veterinarians to compound drugs for their patients under certain conditions.

-• Adds a definition of 'compounded' which includes preparing, mixing, assembling, packaging, or labeling drugs based on a veterinarian's prescription order.
+• Defines 'compounded' as preparing, mixing, assembling, packaging, or labeling a drug based on a veterinarian's prescription order or initiative.

 • Specifies that compounded drugs can be prepared in anticipation of future prescriptions if it follows regular prescribing patterns.

-• Allows veterinarians to compound and dispense drugs for patients with whom they have a veterinarian-client-patient relationship, as long as it is desirable or necessary for treatment.
+• Allows veterinarians to compound and dispense drugs for patients when they have a veterinary-client-patient relationship and determine it is necessary for treatment.

-• The amendment text does not provide specific details on how the compounded drug process will be expedited by the state board of veterinary medicine.
+• The amendment text does not provide details on how the definition of 'compounded' will be enforced or regulated.

 Bill History